Jaethem8y/dash-serverless-template/README.md

 - Node JS
 - Docker daemon running
+- Watch basic serverless framework tutorials
+- AWS account to link it to serverless
 ## Steps

 - get all the dependencies to requirements.txt (Example requirements.txt should have most of it already)